yskim308/reinforcement-learning/1.Policy-Evaluation/README.md

         if self.is_terminal(state):
             return state, 0
 ```
 Next we define a function to check whether or not the action that we take will take the agent out of bounds.
 THe if statement simply checks if the agent is at boundary index and if the next state after the action will be an index that is out of bounds of the 5 by 5 grid.
+For example. if we are at (0,0) and the action is (0, -1) then clearly the action will take the agent out of bounds.
+Thus we will return true.
+We will check all four boundaries.
 ```python
         def outOfBounds(state, action):
             if (state[0] + action[0] == -1 or state[0] + action[0] == 5